Skip to content

 Synthetic phonics is a way of teaching children to read.
 It teaches children how sounds are represented by written letters.
 Children are taught to read words by blending these sounds together to make words.
 For example, they will be taught that the letters ‘m-a-t’ blend together to make ‘mat’.

 In Key Stage 1, we follow Essential Letters and Sounds (ELS).
-The ELS programme is a fast paced and interactive approach to teaching reading through systematic synthetic phonics.
+The ELS programme is a fast-paced and interactive approach to teaching reading through systematic synthetic phonics.
 The ELS programme begins in Reception and continues into Year 1.
 Throughout Year 2, children continue to develop and apply the skills from this programme by learning spelling patterns and rules.

-Reception and Year 1 children will take part in daily phonics sessions which are fast paced and interactive.
+Reception and Year 1 children will take part in daily phonics sessions which are fast-paced and interactive.
 Lessons contain four key elements: Review, Teach, Practise and Apply.

 After Year 1, children who require more phonics input continue this in intervention groups.